If you are looking to move your WordPress website to one of the best-managed WordPress hostings, here are the best managed hosts for WordPress:

 - Free SSL certificates

 - Free email hosting (most managed WordPress hosts don’t offer this)

 - Malware scans and a hack-fix guarantee

 For its features and performance, WPX Hosting offers generous prices.
 The plans start at $24.99 per month (or $20.83 with annual billing), which is similar to other managed WordPress hosts.
 However, there’s one key difference – WPX Hosting lets you host up to 5 sites on its entry-level plan, whereas most other hosts limit you to a single site.
-The only limitation of WPX is limited number of data center location, however they mitigate this by offering free CDN, that takes care of faster speed through the globe.
+The only limitation of WPX is limited number of data center location, however they mitigate this by offering free CDN, which takes care of faster speed through the globe.

 So if you have a few sites that you need to host, this offers really good value.